 Full tutorial: how to embroider a baby bib.

-Burp cloths are up there in necessity with bibs when it comes to on-the-go errands with a baby.
+Burp cloths are necessary with bibs when it comes to going on errands with a baby.
 I like to embroider burp cloths as a baby shower gift that pairs with a bib and onesie.

 When choosing a burp cloth, make sure you choose one that’s very soft.
 And, steer clear of dense designs that will be hard or pucker with repeated washings.

 It’s always nice to add a sweet note to new moms not to rub the baby’s face with the embroidered side of the burp cloth.
 Instead, place that towards their back and leave the soft side toward the front.

 My post-partum first-time mom brain found me rubbing the decorative part of the burp cloth on my daughter’s face several times before it clicked NOT to do that.
 Sigh.

 Stretchy burp cloths embroider best with a no-show mesh or cut-away stabilizer.
 While tear-away stabilizer can be an option, I’ve found this type of stabilized burp cloths to pucker more after repeated washings.

 Tutorial: how to machine embroider a burp cloth.